 All organizations, no matter their size, need succession planning.
 While it is less likely that you will have potential successors for every role in a ten-person company, you can minimally cross-train.

-The cross-training ensures that employees are prepared to babysit the key job when the employee resigns.
+Cross-training ensures that employees are prepared to babysit the key job when the employee resigns.
 This keeps responsibilities from falling through the cracks.
 This will keep the mission on track if a key employee leaves.
 It's not as effective as having a fully trained employee, but that is not always possible for every role.